idrinth-thalui/core/dialogue/IdrinthClockworkDialogueSpider.md

-- Thank the ancestors, a normal opponent!
+- Thank the ancestors, something I can hit with my blade!
 Die, spider!